 - Worldwide, around 338,000 people were estimated to have been diagnosed with pancreatic cancer in 2012, with incidence rates varying across the world.

-- Pancreatic cancer is the fifth most common cause of cancer death in the UK.
+- Pancreatic cancer is the fifth most common cause of cancer death in the UK (2014).

-- Pancreatic cancer is the fifth most common cause of cancer death in men in the UK with around 4,300 deaths in 2012.
+- In males in the UK, pancreatic cancer is the fifth most common cause of cancer death, with around 4,400 deaths in 2014.

-- Around 4,400 women in the UK died from pancreatic cancer in 2012, making it the fourth most common cause of cancer death in women.
+- In females in the UK, pancreatic cancer is the fourth most common cause of cancer death, with around 4,400 deaths in 2014.

 - In Europe, more than 104,000 people were estimated to have died from pancreatic cancer in 2012.
 The UK mortality rate is fifth lowest in Europe for males and 17th lowest for females.